edneville/please/README.md

 | list=[true/false] | permit listing of users matching the regex rule |
 | edit=[true/false] | permit editing of files matching the regex rule as the target user |

-Using an anchor (`^`) for the regex field will be as good as saying the rule should match any command.
+Using a greedy `.*` for the regex field will be as good as saying the rule should match any command.
+In previous releases there was no anchor (`^` and `$`) however, it seems more sensible to follow `find`'s approach and insist that there are anchors around the regex.
+This avoids `/bin/bash` matching `/home/user/bin/bash` unless the rule permits something like `/home/%{USER}/bin/bash`.

 ```
 $ please /bin/bash